section-engineering-education/engineering-education/articles/introduction-to-neural-networks/index.md

 [Image source](https://deepai.org/machine-learning-glossary-and-terms/recurrent-neural-network)

 RNN solves problems in text data and audio data.
 In other words, it solves problems in text-to-speech conversion.
+Learn more about text generation with RNN [here](https://www.section.io/engineering-education/text-generation-nn/)

 #### Convolution Neural Network

 Convolutional Neural Network (CNN) is a peculiar kind of feed-forward neural network.
 CNN contains a three-dimensional neuron arrangement.

-According to [great learning](https://www.mygreatlearning.com/blog/types-of-neural-networks/), the first stage is the convolutional layer.
+The first stage is the convolutional layer.
 Neurons in a convolutional layer only process information from a small part of the visual field(image).
 Input features in convolution are abstracted in batches.

 The second stage is pooling.
 It reduces the dimensions of the features and, at the same time, sustaining valuable data.
 CNN launch into the third phase (fully connected neural network) when the features get to the right granularity level.
 At the final stage, the final probabilities are analyzed and decide which class the image belongs to.